 Carmen also has 15+ years experience in marketing and communications with a focus on professional services.
 From development of online presence, to brand development and maintenance, creation of communications, execution of professional development programs, client relations ship experience enhancements, event planning, and business development support.

 In her spare time she can be found snowboarding, boating, spending time at her family cabin and keeping up with her three busy kids.
 She volunteers at her children's school any chance she gets and is an active part of the Parent Council.
 She is also the President and Etiquette Coach for the High River Spring Ball Program, a local community organization that teaches teens career, social and personal life skills to build their confidence and help them prepare for their future.

 The Next Generation . . .

-Aleyx loves school, her friends and social life, school, playing piano and everything creative.
-She is an amazing dancer and spends all her free time at the dance studio in High River.
+Aleyx loves school and her social life, school.
+She is dancer and spends all her free time at the dance studio in High River.
 She will also ski when we make her.

-To her, farming is important because "without things like wheat, you can't have awesome food like cakes, cookies & doughnuts".
+As a kid she always thought farming was important because "without things like wheat, you can't have food like cakes & cookies.

-Tagging along with his Dad, he will spend hours riding on the tractor or combine, snacking and watching Stranger things, or talking about equipment and loves going on long road trips to pick up things Brian buys on Kijiji and online auctions.
+He loves going on long road trips with Brian to pick up things he buys on Kijiji and online auctions.